juvu/DayTrade-SwingTrade/TradingTickers.md

 * Need to have good volume & volatility
 * Want at least 1 red day in between
 * No major resistance levels nearby
-* Usually hold a small part of the move
+* Usually sell a portion as it goes up when it looks like it's about to turn
-* The pullback can go below key level by a little bit as it doesn't hold very well, don't rush to sell
+* The pullback can go below key breakout level by a little bit as it doesn't hold very well, don't rush to sell
-*  If holding overnight, risk green red(below previous close) or key support levels
+*  If holding overnight, risk green red(below previous close) then key support levels as it forms
-* Also major support level can be risk area
 * Go small overnight in OTC
 * When breaking out, level 2 isn't important as it consolidates a lot
 * When betting overnight, use level 2 the next morning